guyroyse/bertha/sketch/README.md

 tests run against the hardware.
 Also, pins 12 & 13 should be connected to each other with a short piece of wire.

 The Arduino IDE must be installed.
-Go to http://arduino.cc to download and install it.
+Go to main [Arduino](http://arduino.cc) page to download and install it.

-Ino (http://inotool.org/) must be installed.
+[Ino](http://inotool.org/) must be installed.
 Follow the instructions on the site.
 If you have problems with the install, use the setup.py script to install instead.

       python setup.py install